calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/web-layout-frameworks.md

         ```
 2. Manually in dev-tools add the class `big` to `body`
     * see it work
-3. Add some JS to toggle the class
+3. Add some javascript to toggle the class
 ```html
 <button id="big_button">Make Big</button>